Yukitoshi12345/Social-Network-API/README.md

 npm install
 ```

-- Next, type in the following to run the project:
+- Type in the following to run the database:

 ```
-npm run seed;
+npm run seed
 ```

+- Type in the following to run the project:

 ```
-npm run start;
+npm run start
 ```

 ## Screenshot